benwainwright/liam-bootcamp/docs/problems/oneaway.md

 ## Problem Statement

-There are three types of edits that can be performed ona strings: insert a character.
-Remove a character, or replace a character.
+There are three types of edits that can be performed on a string - insert a character, remove a character, or replace a character.
 Given two strings, write a function to check if they are one edit (or zero edits) away.

 ## Example